BobdaFett/schoolPlanner/README.md

 Eventually I may expand it to create a more inclusive project, but for now I'm only going to keep it at this school system.

+##Features

+The user currently has the ability to create a class with a name and display it.
+They can also edit it because it's the same method.

+That's currently everything.

 ## Plans

 As of right now, I'm working on the ability to add classes to days.